 A Houthi fighter stands guard in front of a banner depicting Hezbollah's slain leaders Hassan Nasrallah and Hashem Safieddine during a demonstration in Sanaa, October 25, 2024.
 (Photo by Mohammed Huwais/AFP/Getty Images)

-Ongoing Houthi attacks in the Red Sea pose significant risks to U.S. policy interests, regional stability and the U.S. Navy itself.
+Ongoing Houthi attacks in the Red Sea pose significant risks to U.S. interests, regional stability and the U.S. Navy itself.
 These attacks threaten maritime security by jeopardizing freedom of navigation through the Bab al-Mandab Strait, a crucial chokepoint for international trade and energy supply routes, and with it U.S. interests in safe shipping lanes.
 The attacks have led to increased shipping costs and longer transit times, disrupting not only U.S. businesses but global supply chains, with broader economic repercussions around the world.
 With near-daily Houthi attacks, the U.S. Navy's mission in the Red Sea "has turned into the most intense running sea battle the Navy has faced since World War II," as Naval leaders and experts told the Associated Press.
 The threat to U.S. forces is particularly intense given the Houthis' growing arsenal of missiles and drones, as evidenced by large-scale engagements like the Houthi attack on the USS Laboon last January.
 Houthi forces claim that all U.S. bases and naval fleets in the region are now within range of their missiles.

 The costs of U.S. military efforts to deter these attacks are adding up.
 Since October 7, 2023, the U.S. has spent $4.86 billion on military operations in Yemen and the wider region in the Red Sea and Gulf of Aden.
 And still, Houthi attacks continue; they have not been "deterred," as the U.S. set out to do.
 Meanwhile, the Houthis' ability to facilitate safe passage for Red Sea shipping aligned with China and Russia, while targeting vessels from U.S.-aligned countries, could shift regional economic alliances by undermining a key pillar of U.S. policy in the Middle East: freedom of navigation through the region's waterways.